 What you may not be aware of is that the world has moved on from the old terries, pins and soaking days.
 Easy-care, shaped ‘real’ nappies in natural or fleece fabrics, breathable wraps, poppers and Velcro are now the norm.

 Request our education pack and find a range of fun activities to complete in the classroom.
 To receive an education pack please contact:

-Waste and Resources Officer ( Education):
+Waste and Resources Officer ( Education)